The harbour is one of the earliest places settled by Māori, with Kupe landing on the shore in the fourteenth century.

 Te Arawa arrived later bringing a leader called Hei, resulting in the local iwi of Ngāti Hei.
 The bay was called Whanganui-o-hei, the great bay of Hei.

-Cooks Beach is also rich in history, being named after navigator Captain James Cook.
-Cook, his expedition astronomer Charles Greene and his crew landed here on the 9th November 1769 to observe the transit of Mercury and to establish longitude.
+It was later named Cooks Beach after navigator Captain James Cook, who with his crew and expedition astronomer Charles Greene, landed here on the 9th November 1769, to observe the transit of Mercury and establish longitude.

 The annual Cooks Beach Summer Gala is good old fashioned gala fun.

 For a seriously great view, walk or drive to the Shakespeare Cliff lookout.

 Browse our inspiration pages and connect with some of our great Mercury Bay businesses, events and activities when you need a bit of inspiration for things to do, places to visit and ways to surprise your family and friends.

 Catch the ferry from Whitianga Wharf to Ferry Landing.
 Cathedral Cove Shuttles run services from Ferry Landing that will take you to Cooks Beach.